harishankarjoshi/QA/casa.md

 An approval screen is shown, click on Approve

-After some seconds, new form fields appear to set a name or cancel the enrollment
+After some seconds, the popup autocloses and new form fields appear to set a name or cancel the enrollment

 Enter a nickname and click on Add